 Safety & Security does not have the capability to perform lockout recovery.
 If your keys become locked inside your vehicle, please contact a local locksmith or towing company capable of performing lockouts.

 Safety & Security does have a 12 volt jump starter.
 If your car battery has died, please speak to a Safety & Security officer for assistance.
 You will be required to sign a waiver before the jump is performed.
+While safety staff can provide guidance, jumps will need to be performed by the operator of the vehicle.

-Any vehicle that cannot start or is otherwise immobile must be reported to Safety & Security, this includes flat tires.
+Any vehicle on campus that cannot start or is otherwise immobile must be reported to Safety & Security, this includes flat tires.
 The expected time to correct the issue is 24 hours but an extension can be granted on a case by case basis.